European Research Council

 Andrea Begley 'Europeanisation of Health Policy in Northern Ireland'.
 (October 2016 onwards with Dr Sarah Cooper)

-Kai Wang ‘An Investigation of Interdisciplinary Research Patterns in R&D Biotechnology Sector in China’.
-(2010 onwards with Prof. John Dupre).
+Kai Wang ‘An Investigation of Interdisciplinary Research Patterns in R&D Biotechnology Sector in China’. (co-supervised with Prof. John Dupre).
 PhD Awarded December 2012.
 External examiner: Dr Xiaobai Chen, University of Edinburgh.
 Kai now has a research position at the University of Science and Technology, China.

 Eric Twum ‘Environmental Financial Assurance as a Regulatory Tool in Developing Countries: Case Study of Ghanaian Mining Bonds’ (co-supervised with Prof. Andrew Massey).
 PhD Awarded November 2012.
 External examiner: Dr Reginald Cline-Cole, University of Birmingham.

 Sarah Cooper ‘Europeanization of Abortion Policy: Comparing Ireland and the UK’.
 PhD Awarded February 2012.
 External examiner: Prof. Dorte Martinsen, University of Copenhagen.
 Sarah is now associate lecturer at the University of Exeter.
 Sarah is now Lecturer in Public Policy at the University of Exeter.

 Julia Neville ‘Explaining the Variations in the Development of Municipal General Hospitals in 1930s Devon: Comparing Plymouth and Exeter’.
 PhD Awarded March 2010.
 External examiner: Prof. John Stewart, Glasgow Caledonian University.
 Julia is Honorary Research Fellow at the University of Exeter.